reyvb24/Netflix-Project/README.md

-# Netflix-Project
+# netflix
-A project we are doing for COMP3359, a course offered by HKU.
+A Netflix recommendation system for COMP3359 group project